Skip to content

 Run it locally

-Install dependencies and start the agent:
+Install dependencies and verify the scaffold starts correctly:

 make install